SiemensIndustrialEdgeITA/edge-postgresql/README.md

 The visualization of data loaded into the PostgreSQL database can be done not only through the application SIMATIC Flow Creator, but also through other applications or methods.

-Another example of application is **Grafana**, an open-source solution that allows you to query, view, send alerts and explore the metrics of interest, regardless their storage location.
+Another example of application is **Grafana**, an open-source solution that allows to query, view, send alerts and explore the metrics of interest, regardless their storage location.
 It provides the tools to transform data and time series from different sources (PostgreSQL, InfluxDB, MySQL, etc.) into different types of graphs.
-For more information on Grafana see: https://grafana.com/docs/grafana/latest/.
+For more information on Grafana please visit the [official page](https://grafana.com/docs/grafana/latest/).

 The Grafana application comes with the pre-built **edge-grafana_x.x.x.app** app package (based on the supplied version x.x.x), which can be installed specifically on Edge Devices using SIMATIC Edge.
 To install the application, you can follow the same instructions described in paragraph [Installation](#installation) for the edge-postgresql application.